statiagov/gesmew/guides/content/developer/core/preferences.md

 The `MyApp` name used here is an example and should be replaced with your actual application's name, found in `config/application.rb`.

 The above example will configure the preferences we defined earlier.
 Take note of the second line.
-In order to set and get preferences using `MyApp::Config`, we must first instantiate the configuration object.
+In inspection to set and get preferences using `MyApp::Config`, we must first instantiate the configuration object.

 ## Gesmew Configuration Options